SainsburyWellcomeCentre/aeon_docs/src/getting_started/installation.md

 ::::
 :::::

-Within the `aeon` conda environment, Aeon data can be accessed directly from Ceph or the DataJoint database using the [Aeon API](target-api-reference).
+Within the `aeon` conda environment, Aeon data can be accessed directly from Ceph or the DataJoint database using the [`aeon_mecha` API](target-mecha-reference).
 Examples for retrieving and visualizing the data can be found in the [User Guide](target-user-guide).